pablovegan/Python-tips-tools/README.md

 Testing is a world on its own, especially in the so-called _Test Driven Development_ (TDD), and we will barely touch the surface in this demo... but it is enough for the needs of most physicists.
 Just as a sneak peak: we can test how different units fit together (integration testing), test a whole application (system testing), test in different operating systems, etc.

 The tool we will use for unit testing is `pytest`.
 To keep our code organized, outside our library we create another folder called [`tests`](tests).
 Inside it, we place different modules `test_*.py`; in our case, we have one for each subpackage: [`test_vector.py`](tests/test_vector.py) and [`test_linear_map.py`](tests/test_linear_map.py).
 Inside each of these, we test all the functions and methods in the module (don't forget to test the exceptions as well!).
 The syntax is really easy, you just need to use the `@pytest.mark.parametrize` decorator to tell pytest which inputs and expected results you want to test.
-For example:
+For example, to assert that 1+2=3 and 3.0-1=2.0:

 ````python
 @pytest.mark.parametrize(